w3f/w3f-education/docs/Rust/section1/wasm-tldr.md

 description:  Why WASM is used, and it's support in Rust.
 ---

-WebAssembly (Wasm), is becoming a core part of many technology stacks.
-It is a portable target for higher level languages to compile to, and has no direct limitations on where it can run (although it is mostly browser focused at the moment).
-It can run near native speeds, and provides a sandboxed, agnostic set of instructions in which to run in any environment that supports it.
+WebAssembly (Wasm) is becoming a core part of many technology stacks.
+It is a portable target for higher-level languages to compile to and has no direct limitations on where it can run (although it is mostly browser focused at the moment).
+It can run near-native speeds and provides a sandboxed, agnostic set of instructions to run in any environment that supports it.

 Wasm has two common formats, `wat` and `wasm`.